wj-mitchell/ezRSA/README.md

 # ezRSA
- A collection of functions to conduct Representational Similarity Analysis in R. Currently under development with many improvements to come.
+ A collection of functions to conduct Representational Similarity Analysis in R. Currently under development.